 Propane is now the most widely used alternative fuel in residential homes because it’s safe, cost-efficient, and offers lower carbon emissions.
 From energy-efficient tankless water heaters to stylish stainless-steel appliances, propane products offer you exceptional performance at a much lower cost than electricity.

-Propane heating, when compared to electric heating, is consistent and warmer.
+When compared to electric heating, propane heating is warmer and more consistent.
 It heats your house faster and keeps it warm longer, making it economical and efficient.
 It is considered a Green fuel because it is much better for the environment than alternatives and it is much safer to use.
 Propane can also power most appliances where loss of electricity renders those appliances useless.

 *Propane also keeps jobs in the USA.
 Over 90% percent of it is domestically produced.